Content is the new advertising.

-Note: The moment you understand your buyer persona, you can weave that into your content creation as well as all your marketing.
+Note: The moment you understand your buyer persona, you can weave that into your content creation, as well as into all of your marketing.
 That’s how to hit a home run as a content marketer.

 It’s time to dive into content creation more fully.

-Listed below are the five steps you need to take in order to create better content for your customers:
+Listed below are the five steps that you need to take, in order to create better content for your customers:

 Step #1: Brainstorming Ideas and Topics